contao/package-metadata/docs/en/README.md

 ## Roadmap

-* **Automated re-indexing**

-    Right now, the index is not updated automatically when this repository is changed.
-We plan to introduce something like using a GitHub webhook to trigger the package re-indexing for the affected packages.

 * **Merge access for the responsible developers**

     We understand it is sort of a problem that developers of packages are not allowed to update their package information